0nix/ggj21/twine/evidence_questioning.md

 "Agent Designation: Eight-Red-Zero-Whiskey-One-Seven-One-Three.
 You are required to present yourself at once to Central for dossier review following every day of operation while on assignment.
 Authorization.
 Delta-Sierra-Charlie-Hotel.
 Review of dossier will be conducted by Operations managers.
 Confirm receipt."

 You confirm, this time with a bit more venom in your words.

 Something inside you is wriggling, tossing, churning as the company car takes you to headquarters.
 You are reminded of the interrogation training you did back at the Academy, how the very first interrogatory you went through pushed you to the very edge of your sanity.
 You were forced to relieve yourself in your pants as you sat with your hands under your legs, an officer of the Ministry grilling you, mocking you, taunting you.

-He kept repeating the name of your mother and your father.
+He kept repeating the name of your mother and your father, over and over.

-Over and over.

 Over and over, until the letters in their names lost their meaning.

 Over and over, until their faces were smudges on a canvas.

-Of course, you knew that they knew everything.

-And again, of course, you knew that it was just an exercise.
-A way of breaking in  recruits.

-But then, as always, a voice echoes from the back of your mind daring to ask what you do not speak out loud:

-"Was it necessary?"

-"Was it right, what they did to you?"

-"Was it right, what you were doing?"
+Then, as always, you'd remember your interrogator's muffled voice behind a mask.
+A mask that did wonders for interrogations, blurred the faces of agents so that suspects would feel even more isolated.
+After that whole ordeal, you received yours in the mail a week later.
+It was a right of passage visited upon every new recruit of the Ministry.

+After you put it on for the first time, you never took it out of its bag again.

 Before you could continue to think unrestricted, a loud electronic buzzer chimes and screeching metal doors jolt you into the now, back again in the same room.

 Back again in front of Sessler, a nicotine stain made manifest.

 Back again in front of Bayer, a statue quoting the rules like holy scripture.

+And there they are, those black marks behind them.
+What are they?
+If you squint they make for some kind of --

 "Shall we start again?
 Agent?
 Lieutenant?"
 Sergeant Bayer says, breaking the ice and motioning towards you to deliver the most recent surveillance notes.
 Sessler didn't deign to respond with words.
 He just grunted his approval like he was sending away a waiter for getting his order wrong.